FredSyata/joke-board/README.md

 As I get older, I remember all the people I lost on my path.
 Perhaps my budding career as a tour guide wasn't quite the right choice.

 Why did the scarecrow win an award?
 Because he was outstanding in his field!

+Why do we tell actors to "break a leg" - Because every play has a cast.